-The Phoenix Electrical JATC was originally registered with the State of Arizona in July of 1943 through a labor-management cooperative effort.
+The Phoenix Electrical JATC Apprenticeship Program was originally registered with the State of Arizona in July of 1943 through a labor-management cooperative effort.
 We are the leading source for training Apprentices and Journeymen Inside Wiremen for the Electrical Construction Industry in Arizona today.

 Please view the video shown below and click on the "How to Apply" tab at the top of the page to find out more information.
 We look forward to your success in this growing industry!